nikolay-pshenichny/Resume/resume.md

   - Designed and developed the client application (RIA, Flex/ActionScript);
   - Participated in design and development of databases and web services;
   - Designed and implemented a solution for long-running data migration operations;
-  - Installed and configured CI infrastructure.
+  - Was responsible for the initial setup and configuration of CI infrastructure.
 Developed build/deployment scripts for some parts of the system (Ant, MSBuild, PowerShell);
-  - Developed an automatic data reconciliation tool for merging eBook metadata from multiple sources and generating files, appropriate for import into the distribution system (Python);
+  - Developed an automatic data reconciliation tool for merging eBook metadata from multiple sources (Python);

 Development of a digital media distribution platform (ADAM project).